OrthoDex/Heroku-Flock-Integration/PRIVACY.md

-# Privacy Policy for Heroku ChatOps for Slack
+# Privacy Policy for Heroku ChatOps for Flock

-This privacy policy governs your use of the software application Heroku ChatOps for Slack (“Application”) for Slack clients, web browsers, and mobile devices that was created by atmos.org.
-The Application is a Slack integration to assist in deploying code from GitHub to the Heroku platform.
+This privacy policy governs your use of the software application Heroku ChatOps for Flock (“Application”) for Flock clients, web browsers, and mobile devices that was created by atmos.org.
+The Application is a Flock integration to assist in deploying code from GitHub to the Heroku platform.

 ## What information does the Application obtain and how is it used?

 ### User Provided Information

-The Application obtains the information you provide when you install the Application to your Slack team.
+The Application obtains the information you provide when you install the Application to your Flock team.

-When you install the Application, you provide (a) your name, email address, slack team name, and user name; (b) transaction-related information, such as slash commands that we respond to (c) information you provide us when you contact us for help; (d) information you enter into chat when using the Application, such as contact information, project management information, passwords, API tokens, and yubikeys.
+When you install the Application, you provide (a) your name, email address, flock team name, and user name; (b) transaction-related information, such as slash commands that we respond to (c) information you provide us when you contact us for help; (d) information you enter into chat when using the Application, such as contact information, project management information, passwords, API tokens, and yubikeys.

 We will not use the information you provided us to contact you from time to time to provide you with important information, required notices and marketing promotions.